 Shepherd (3): The SSA Shepherd is responsible for the care and feeding of the community members in a spiritual sense.
-The Shepherd will arrive by 8:00 am on community days, opens the sanctuary to students by 8:15am, opens community days in prayer, teaches a short character study/devotion activity during and leads morning assembly.
+The Shepherd will arrive by 8:00 am on community days, opens the sanctuary to students by 8:15am, opens community days in prayer, teaches a virtue/ hymn study during, and leads morning assembly.
 While in the sanctuary, the Shepherd will ensure that students are behaving in reverent manner and not running, yelling, or going in restricted areas (altar, sound booth, area with instruments, etc.) The Shepherd will also provide closing ceremony activities each community day, if required by the class schedule.
 The Shepherd knows the status of each family and student, checks in with each SSA family via telephone call each block, and offers prayer and comfort to those in need.
-The Shepherd will support the following roles: Hospitality Coordinator, Holiday Party Planner.
+The Shepherd will support the following roles: Holiday Party Planner, Historian, Field Trip Coordinator

 Treasurer (3): The SSA Treasure serves on the Leadership Board and oversees the finances of SSA.
 The Treasurer works with the Leadership Board to determine guidelines for the SSA account and what procedures are required to maintain it.
-A top priority is to create an SSA budget with the assistance of the Leadership Board.
+A top priority is to create an SSA budget with the assistance of the SSA Board.
 The Treasurer should maintain detailed financial records which should be stored on a shared drive.
-Other duties include collecting registration fees, making appropriate deposits, collecting itemized receipts and reimbursing teachers for expenses following each academic block, and reporting financial status at Leadership Board meetings.
-All financial documents must be retained, this may include: receipts, reimbursement records, copies of checks, deposit slips, etc., organizes materials as necessary for 501(c)(3) status application, (future) organizes tax documents as necessary for submission.
-The Treasurer will support the following roles: Supply Coordinator, Historian.
+Other duties include collecting registration fees, making appropriate deposits, collecting itemized SSA reimbursement forms/receipts and reimbursing teachers for expenses following each academic block, and reporting financial status at SSA Board meetings.
+Retains financial documents including, but not limited to: receipts, reimbursement records, copies of checks, deposit slips, etc., organizes materials as necessary for 501(c)(3) status application, (future) organizes tax documents as necessary for submission.
+The Treasurer will support the following roles: Supply Coordinator,

 All Leadership Board Positions have been filled for the 2021-2022 school year: